successible/cleanslate/README.md

 ## Warning

-Any version of Clean Slate below v2 **that does not use Firebase** uses insecure JWTs and should be upgraded.
-You can do this by going through the "How do I host Clean Slate?" section below.
+- Any version below v2.0.0 **that does not use Firebase** uses insecure JWTs and should be upgraded.
+- Any version below v2.2.0 should replace their `Caddyfile` or `nginx.conf` with the more secure version below.

+> Note: To upgrade Clean Slate, simply go through the "How do I host Clean Slate?" section again.

 ## What is Clean Slate?